 The newspaper’s first editor was Leon McDowell Siler.
 Business manager was William McIntosh.
 Siler, McIntosh, and Vern A. Bridge incorporated the Press with $150,000 capital.
 Bridge probably was the circulation manager.
 Photos are from the October 1, 1921 The Fourth Estate.

-The Press was a Scripps-Howard newspaper–the twenty-fifth largest chain nationally and the third in Texas.
-The masthead includes the new newspaper’s mission statement, beginning with “To strive to increase the opportunities of the poor while recognizing the rights of the rich . . .”
+The Press was a Scripps-Howard newspaper–the twenty-fifth largest chain nationally and the third-largest in Texas.
+The masthead included the new newspaper’s mission statement, beginning with “To strive to increase the opportunities of the poor while recognizing the rights of the rich . . .”
 The newspaper contained eight pages in the beginning and cost three cents.

 This Star-Telegram editorial of October 4 welcomed the new competition.
 Fort Worth’s other daily newspaper was the Record (1903-1925).